-The Chattanooga litigation law firm of Cavett, Abbott & Weiss represents clients in all areas of construction and real property litigation, including materialman’s liens.
-As a general definition, a materialman’s lien gives a security interest in the property to someone who supplies materials used during work performed on the property.
-Keep in mind that in Tennessee, a materialman’s lien secures what’s referred to as the “contract price.”
-This is the amount agreed upon by the parties to be paid for the materials (in mechanic liens, the contract price is the amount agreed upon to be paid for the work).
+The Chattanooga litigation law firm of Cavett, Abbott & Weiss represents clients in all areas of construction and real property litigation, including materialman’s & mechanic’s liens.
+As a general rule, a materialman’s and mechanic’s lien gives labor and material providers a security interest in the real property where the labor and/or materials were used to improve the property.
+In Tennessee, a materialman’s and mechanic’s lien secures what is referred to as the “contract price.”
+This is the amount agreed upon (whether orally or in writing) by the parties to be paid for the labor and/or materials.

-Keep in mind that subcontractors have no right to a materialman’s lien against residential property where the owner resides or intends to reside.
-Overall, the purpose behind giving lien rights to contractors and subcontractors is that they should have greater rights and a better chance of collecting their debt than a party to a typical contract because their materials actually increased the value of the owner’s real property.
+Subcontractors generally have no lien rights against a residential property where the owner resides or intends to reside in the property.
+With this primary exception, the purpose behind giving lien rights to most contractors, subcontractors, and material providers is that they should have greater rights, and a better chance of collecting their debt, than a party to a typical contract because their labor and/or materials improved the property and increased the property value.

 At Cavett, Abbott & Weiss, PLLC, you can’t afford to go to court without us!® Speak with a civil litigation attorney today.